Kilimanjaro Expedition

 Shawn Olson

-We climb the mountain by the picturesque Machame Route, considered by many to be the most beautiful route on the mountain.
-Most of the climb itself is actually trekking on well-formed trails, though there are a few sections of steeper, non-technical terrain.
+We climb the mountain by the picturesque Machame Route, considered by many to be the most beautiful route on the peak.
+Most of the climb itself is actually trekking on well-groomed trails, though there are a few sections of steeper, non-technical terrain.
 Our camps are at sites established by the Tanzanian National Park Service, and each camp provides outhouses and is staffed by a rescue team in case emergency evacuations are necessary.

-We use five camps as we gradually move up the mountain, and their altitude (ranging from 9,843 to 15,100 feet) will help us acclimatize gradually before making our summit bid.
+We use five camps as we gradually move up the mountain, and their altitude (ranging from 9,843 to 15,100 feet) help us acclimatize gradually before making our summit bid.
 A typical day includes three to six hours of climbing.
 Summit day is typically between 5 and 8 hours, and begins just after midnight with a plan to enjoy the magnificent colors of sunrise near the summit.

 Besides its beauty, a benefit of the Machame Route is that it includes two days of "hiking high and sleeping low," a strategy proven to help with successful acclimatization.